 ZTL stands for zona traffico limitato – limited traffic zone.
 It’s an area that’s off-limits to all vehicles without an appropriate permit (like residents, taxis, and buses).

 If you drive in the ZTL without permission, you’ll have a nice fine waiting for you on your arrival home (or months later!).
 You’ll also have an additional administrative fee from the rental car agency.
-If you don’t pay the fine, a collections agency will be hired to collect the fees.
+If you don’t pay the fine, a collections agency in your home country may be hired to collect the fees (rare, but it happens).
 Travel forums are teeming with posts on the infamous ZTL tickets.

 Need to call the rental car agency from home?
 Check out our post Calling Italy From the USA.